 Make these Grilled Shrimp Tacos when you want a fabulous summer meal in less than 30 minutes with no stove top required.
 Pile juicy, spicy grilled shrimp into lightly charred, warm tortillas then top with a crunchy cabbage and radish slaw and creamy shrimp taco sauce.
 A sprinkle of fresh cilantro, a squeeze of fresh lime juice, and dinner is served!

-This is a summertime version of our favorite shrimp tacos, swapping in grilled shrimp and warming the tortillas on the grill instead of a cast iron skillet.
+This is a summertime version of our two favorite Shrimp Tacos and Shrimp Tacos with Mango Salsa, swapping in grilled shrimp and warming the tortillas on the grill instead of a cast iron skillet.
 It's the perfect way to enjoy a meal outside when sunshine is calling.

 Ingredients You Need to Make Grilled SHrimp Tacos

 - Radishes: Look for firm, brightly colored radishes.

 - Jalapeño: Look for a firm, bright green jalapeño pepper.

 - Cabbage: Look for a head of cabbage that's firm and heavy for its size.

 - Shrimp: I recommend medium shrimp for their flavor and texture, but large shrimp will also work well.

 - Corn Tortillas: This recipe uses standard, 6-inch diameter corn tortillas.